cryosparcw reference

 prints the path of the CryoSPARC worker environment’s Python executable.

-Run this command from a worker node or workstation to register a worker with the master, or to edit the configuration on an existing worker.
+Run this command on the worker node that you wish to register with the master, or whose existing registration you wish to update.

 usage: connect.py [-h] [--worker WORKER] [--master MASTER] [--port PORT]